bobbytrapz/label/README.md

 A simple labeling utility in one file that only depends on the standard library.

-It's not pretty but it should work.
+**Work is still in progress and it is not well tested.**

-*Work is still in progress and it is not well tested.*
+It's not pretty either.

 I want to support video labeling in the future.